-Food and Wine in Parramatta
+Food & Drink in Parramatta

 Those in the know arrive at Parramatta hungry.
 This way, they can fit in a light brunch before exploring World Heritage sites or seeing a show at Riverside Theatre and by the time they're done, they’re ready for lunch.
 You're spoilt for choice, with a variety of fantastic restaurants that range from fine dining to authentic, traditional cuisine.